Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Experimental evaluation

 \paragraph{Training.} We freeze the pretrained policies of the adversary agents and the leader agent and insert three additional altruistic agents which observe all agents but are not observed themselves.
-Each additional altruistic agent's internal reward signal is given as the IC of the leader agent (equation \ref{eq:sa_IC}), which is directly computed as done in LBF (see \ref{sec:LBF_training}). \paragraph{Results.} Performance of the altruistic agents is defined as the times per episode that the leader agent is caught by the adversaries, i.e. the lower the better.
+Each additional altruistic agent's internal reward signal is given as the IC of the leader agent (equation \ref{eq:sa_IC}), which is directly computed as done in LBF (see \ref{sec:LBF_training}).

+\paragraph{Results.} Performance of the altruistic agents is defined as the times per episode that the leader agent is caught by the adversaries, i.e. the lower the better.
 In Table \ref{tab:ResultsTag}, the performance of the team of three altruistically trained agents (ours) is compared to three relevant baselines, with the altruistic agents either removed (None), acting randomly (random), or solely receiving a small negative reward for violating the environment boundaries (cage).
 In contrast to LBF, we do not compare to an unsupervised exploration approach, as we are not aware of such an implementation for cooperative MARL.
 Additionally, we report results for the case in which the altruistic agents receive the same reward as the leader agent (supervised), possibly appended by a negative reward for violating the environment boundaries (supervised + cage).
 It can be observed that our approach outperforms all relevant baselines by a substantial margin and also outperforms the supervised approach.
-We hypothesize this to be due to the dense internal reward signal that our approach provides, as compared to the extremely sparse rewards in the supervised scenario: recall that in the supervised scenario the additional altruistic agents receive a large negative reward only when the leader agent is caught by the adversaries, whereas our approach provides a dense reward signal that corresponds to the current estimate of the leader agent's choice.
+We hypothesize this to be due to the dense internal reward signal that our approach provides, as compared to the sparse rewards in the supervised scenario: recall that in the supervised scenario the additional altruistic agents receive a large negative reward only when the leader agent is caught by the adversaries, whereas our approach provides a dense reward signal that corresponds to the current estimate of the leader agent's choice.
 Fig. \ref{fig:tag_defending} displays the emerging protective behaviour of altruistic agents trained with our approach.
-Results videos can be found in the supplemental material.
+Results videos are found in the supplemental material.